Nicholashuber/ml5-object-detection-game/README.md

-# Object Detection with Javascript, the Easy Way!
+# Object Detection with Javascript

 Detect 80 different classes of objects using just javascript in a game.